Gatehead-Bank-Broadband-Project/cfp-website/_posts/2021-05-25-starthere.markdown

 ![under construction](http://www.animatedgif.net/underconstruction/5consbar2_e0.gif) <br>
 ## This page is under construction!

-If you have recived a letter through the door then congratulation, your home/business has been selected to be part of this broadband project. <br>
+If you have recived a letter through the door then congratulation, your home/business has been selected to be part of this broadband project but we need your help. <br>
 Below is infomation on the project and how we're going to archive this.

 ## What is this project?